pzelnip/pycascades2021/Readme.md

   they have a Word template & use that.
 - April: we use Word, there's an extension you have to use.
 Code is copy/pasted from VS Code to there.
 Screenshots help.
-- Harry: Oreilly is very different, insteda they have a text markup format (asciidoc).
+- Harry: Oreilly is very different, instead they have a text markup format (asciidoc).
 Similar to markdown.
 Have a platform that uses git (so VC on it).

 ### What Can You Do To Keep A Unique Voice?

 - Harry: I'm a clown, you can tell.
-Wnated to have humour in the books.
+Wanted to have humour in the books.
   Important to have personality in your books.
 You feel a genuine human connection to authors.
 You engage with them on an emotional level.
 Kent Beck example.
 Convey that joy of programming because (esp in beginners) early is